• Skip to main content

 3. Tell Them What They Can Do

-For the entire year that your child is two, or three for that matter, perhaps even when they are four, forget the word: don’t.
+For the entire year that your child is two or three, perhaps even when they are four, forget the word: don’t.

 Always tell them what they should do, not what they shouldn’t.